uwdata/termite-data-server/README.md

 Currently, this data server can import topic models from:
   * [MALLET](http://mallet.cs.umass.edu)
   * [Gensim](http://radimrehurek.com/gensim/)

-We are in the process of adding support for:
   * [Interactive Topic Modeling](http://github.com/uwdata/termite-treetm)
   * [Structural Topic Models](http://github.com/uwdata/termite-stm)

+We are in the process of adding support for:
   * [Stanford Topic Modeling Toolbox](http://nlp.stanford.edu/downloads/tmt/tmt-0.4/)

 Launch this data server
 -----------------------

+The data server can be deployed on [various platforms supported by web2py](http://web2py.com/books/default/chapter/29/13/deployment-recipes).
+However, the copy included in the reopsitory is customized for Apple's OSX.
 To launch this data server, execute the following command.
 A dialogue box will appear.
 Click on "start server" to proceed.

 ```
 ./start_server.sh